-4 Healthy Appetisers for Your Next Dinner Party, According to a Registered Dietitian
+4 Healthy Appetizers for Your Next Dinner Party, According to a Registered Dietitian

-Next time you're hosting a dinner party, consider whipping up one of these scrumptious, nutrient-dense appetisers.
+Next time you’re hosting a dinner party, consider whipping up one of these scrumptious, nutrient-dense appetizers.

-Appetisers can be one of the best parts of a gathering with friends, family or colleagues—and they lend the opportunity to sample several types of dishes.
-And while heating up a tray of frozen, premade appetisers might seem like the most efficient route, there are so many options out there for homemade, healthy appetisers.
+Appetizers can be one of the best parts of a gathering with friends, family, or colleagues — and they lend the opportunity to sample several types of dishes.
+And while heating up a tray of frozen, premade apps might seem like the most efficient route, there are so many options out there for homemade, healthy appetizers.

-Below, you'll see a few recipes that can be made with just a handful of ingredients.
-Warning: You may fill up on these appetisers before dinner is served.
+Below, you’ll see a few recipes that can be made with just a handful of ingredients.
+Warning: You may fill up on these appetizers before dinner is served.

 1.Smashed Parmesan Brussels Sprouts

 Whether you love vegetables or have a hard time getting enough of them on your plate, this brussels sprouts recipe is sure to please.
-It's made with six ingredients and ready in less than 20 minutes.
+It’s made with six ingredients and ready in less than 20 minutes.
 One cup of brussels sprouts provides more than 100 percent of the recommended daily allowance of vitamin C for adult women and 86 percent of the RDA for adult men.
-They're also a good source of fibre, protein and glucosinolates—the chemical compounds currently being researched for their role as anticarcinogenic (preventing or delaying cancer development) compounds.
+They’re also a good source of fiber, protein, and glucosinolates — the chemical compounds currently being researched for their role as anticarcinogenic (preventing or delaying cancer development) compounds.

-Enjoy this nutrient-rich appetiser by itself or alongside your favourite dip.
+Enjoy this nutrient-rich appetizer by itself or enjoy it alongside your favorite dip.

 - 4 cups of brussels sprouts